NGO Number: 58/2020, 12A/80G

-As per plan an area was adopted and implemented with this technique to create awareness on mitigation of climate change as well as to reduce the accidents happening in dry bore wells.
-We implemented the idea of artificial recharge of ground water by placing filter materials around an existing dry bore well in Katrambakkam Panchayat, Sriperumbudur, Kancheepuram district, Tamilnadu.
-By this, the amount of ground water substantially increased and also was utilized in summer effectively.
+As per the plan an area was adopted and implemented with this technique to create awareness on mitigation of climate change as well as to reduce the accidents happening in dry bore wells.
+We implemented the idea of artificial recharge of groundwater by placing filter materials around an existing dry bore well in Katrambakkam Panchayat, Sriperumbudur, Kancheepuram district, Tamilnadu.
+Of this, the amount of groundwater substantially increased and also was utilized in summer effectively.
 The temperature also reduced to a significant level and the presence of bore well as a threat to children is also eradicated.

 A small step but a giant leap in